12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

 Pros:

-- Powerful Amazon analytics
+- Most powerful Amazon analytics available

-- Free tier for basic research
+- Free tier for basic keyword research

 - Trusted by serious Amazon sellers